 Outdoor activities are common, in particular, the village has three riding stables, and lots of children so be warned when entering the village on motorised transport.
 The village is one of only a handful in Cheshire that still holds a Village Fete Day when our roads are closed for the Fete Procession.
 The festivities are normally held on the school field.

-Close by are other small rural villages plus the unique Anderton Boat Lift on the Trent and Mersey canal and the open spaces of Marbury Park and Budworth Mere.
-The Village is very active in country pursuits and hosts many groups and associations.
+Close by, as already mentioned are other small rural villages, plus within less than a mile of our boundary, the unique Anderton Boat Lift on the Trent and Mersey canal.
+We enjoy the open spaces of the adjacent Marbury Park and Budworth Mere, just a very short stroll away.